Georgia's 39th Senate district

 District 39 of the Georgia Senate is located in Metro Atlanta.

+The district is contained entirely within Fulton County, including parts of Atlanta, College Park, East Point, and South Fulton.
+In Atlanta, the district includes the Bankhead, Buckhead, Cascade Heights, Garden Hills, Home Park, north Midtown, Morningside, Lindbergh, and West End neighborhoods, as well as the Georgia Tech campus.

+The current senator is Sonya Halpern, a Democrat from Atlanta first elected in 2020.

-Former occupants of the seat include Julian Bond, former NAACP Chairman, and Nikema Williams, current U.S. Representative for GA-5.
+Former occupants of the seat include Julian Bond, former NAACP Chairman, and Nikema Williams, current U.S. Representative for Georgia's 5th congressional district.